abraunegg/onedrive/README.md

 ### Upgrading from 'skilion' client
 The 'skilion' version contains a significant number of defect's in how the local sync state is managed.
 When upgrading from the 'skilion' version to this version, it is advisable to stop any service / onedrive process from running and then remove any `items.sqlite3` file from your configuration directory (`~/.config/onedrive/`) as this will force the creation of a new local cache file.

+### Important - curl compatability
+If your system utilises curl >= 7.62.0 you may need to use `--force-http-1.1` in order for the client to work correctly due to changes in curl to prefer HTTP/2 over HTTP/1.1 by default.

 ### First run :zap:
 After installing the application you must run it at least once from the terminal to authorize it.